ShaunCurtis/Blazr.Demo.Authorization/readme.md

 }
 ```

-Next we need an `AuthenticationStateProvider`.
-This is it.  `ChangeIdentityAsync` switches users based on the provided user name.
+The `AuthenticationStateProvider` looks like this.  `ChangeIdentityAsync` switches users based on the provided user name.

 ```csharp
 public class VerySimpleAuthenticationStateProvider : AuthenticationStateProvider